St. Louis, MO

 A Guide to Legal Claims Against Federal or State Agencies In 2015, 21 youth plaintiffs took on the federal government in a fight for climate action.
 Three years later, their case – Juliana v.
 United States – reached the U.S. Supreme Court Read More »

-In civil court, damages are the “award” or sum of money, the plaintiff receives either due to a settlement or a decision reached after a trial.
-This award essentially functions as compensation for the loss the plaintiff experienced, wheth Read More »
+In civil court, damages are the awarded sum of money the plaintiff or plaintiffs receive either through a settlement or a decision reached at trial.
+This award functions as compensation for the total losses, both economic and non-economic, that the p Read More »

 A civil lawsuit can seem complex and, for most of us, confusing.
 If you are involved in a civil lawsuit, you shouldn’t feel discouraged by the various steps or legal jargon.
 Civil lawsuits aren’t actually too hard to wrap your head around Read More »